bllanos/lean-rust-ffi/README.md

    3. A false sense of security, because the execution environment may violate assumptions made when reasoning about the program.

    By developing part of a program at the runtime level, we can entirely eliminate representations of some side effects from the pure functional core.

+We provide an [example](examples/sleep/README.md#pruning-the-lean-runtime) of how a functional program can run more efficiently when it uses a custom runtime.

 ## Credits